 Tips for increasing organic reach

-Make it easy for people to FOLLOW, LIKE, etc. Be sure you’re your links all work and are clear — don’t get fancy with your URLs.
+Make it easy for people to FOLLOW, LIKE, etc. Be sure your links all work and are clear — don’t get fancy with your URLs.
 Engage with fans, social media is a two way channel.You have to invest in your fans and followers if you want them to care about you.

 Always remain authentic!
 There is nothing worse than generic comments.